 Please take a moment to stay current on all of the counseling information.

-Other concurrent enrollment opportunities include fire science, EMS, and agriculture programs, as well as other courses offered by Aims.
-Under concurrent enrollment, juniors and seniors may take a class and receive both high school and college credit.
-In addition, University Schools will pay the tuition only up to six credits per semester.
+Concurrent-enrollment opportunities include fire science, EMS, and agriculture programs, as well as other courses offered by Aims.
+Under Concurrent enrollment, juniors and seniors may take a class and receive both high school and college credit.
+In addition, University Schools will pay the tuition, up to six credits per semester.
 This is a great way to start earning credits toward a post-secondary degree or certificate program.
-Concurrent enrollment paperwork for the Fall 2019 semester is due May 15, 2019 to your high school counselor.
+Concurrent-enrollment paperwork for the fall 2019 semester is due May 15, 2019, to your high school counselor.

 High School Students Can Receive College Credit for Accounting

 Juniors or seniors at University High School can receive three college credits at Aims Community College (ACC101) for taking accounting while in high school.
 Aims

 Benefits Of Free And Reduced Lunch For High School Students